ballerina-platform/ballerina-dev-website/learn/get-started/language-basics.md

 float f = x is int|float ? <float>x : 0.0;
 ```

-## Ignoring return values and errors
+## Ignore return values and errors

 Ballerina does not allow silently ignoring return values of functions unless they return nil.